saphanaacademy/biReports/webelements/readme.md

 ## Description

-This repo is for the webElements Custom Function library for Crystal Reports.
+This repo is for the webElements Custom Function library for Crystal Reports on SAP BI / BusinessObjects Enterprise / Crystal Reports Server 4.3.
 This library allows a report writer to add web controls to a report file to create custom prompt / parameter dialogues.
 As these are Crystal Reports Custom Functions, they are open source and free.
 <br>

 ![wepic](/webelements/admin/ppsm.jpg)